staudtlex/icr/README.md

 #> [1]   369653371 -1991893120 -1673479807   583080270 -1137165961  -848818356
 ```

-Given that bootstrapping may take quite some time for large amounts of reliability data, increase the number of cores across which krippalpha may distribute the computations.
+Given that bootstrapping may take quite some time for large amounts of reliability data, increase the number of cores across which `krippalpha` may distribute the computations (note that if your version does not support the use of multiple cores, `krippalpha` will reset `cores` to 1).

 ``` r
 alpha <- krippalpha(codings, metric = "nominal", bootstrap = TRUE, bootnp = TRUE, cores = 2)